-A claim is created when you get a dental procedure done.
-It's a document that notes the procedures performed while you were at the dentist.
-This document is sent to your insurance provider, Delta Dental.
-Our team members review the claim to ensure your benefits are applied correctly to the procedures to pay the claim.
+A dental claim is information the dentist submits to the dental plan to get paid for services performed on a patient.
+It outlines the procedures that were performed while you were at the dentist and how much they cost.
+This document is sent to your insurance provider for review to ensure your benefits are applied correctly to the procedures.

-This is the fee paid for your dental plan, which is usually a monthly charge.
-If your benefits are given to you through your employer, the employer may pay some or all of the dental insurance premium.
+A dental insurance premium is the amount you pay for your dental plan, which is usually a monthly charge.
+If your benefits are given to you through your employer, they may pay either part or all of the dental insurance premium.

 The terms explained in this article are just a few dental insurance terms that you may encounter as your coverage begins.
 If you have any questions about them or any other terms, be sure to reach out to our customer service team or check out our glossary of dental terms.